mfj4000/ML-For-Beginners/1-Introduction/4-techniques-of-ML/README.md

 ## What question to ask

 Computers are particularly skilled at discovering hidden patterns in data.
 This utility is very helpful for researchers who have questions about a given domain that cannot be easily answered by creating a conditionally-based rules engine.
-Given an actuarial task, for example, a data scientist might be able to construct handcrafted rules around the mortality of smokers vs non-smokers.
+Given an actual task, for example, a data scientist might be able to construct handcrafted rules around the mortality of smokers vs non-smokers.

 When many other variables are brought into the equation, however, a ML model might prove more efficient to predict future mortality rates based on past health history.
 A more cheerful example might be making weather predictions for the month of April in a given location based on data that includes latitude, longitude, climate change, proximity to the ocean, patterns of the jet stream, and more.

 ✅ This [slide deck](https://www2.cisl.ucar.edu/sites/default/files/2021-10/0900%20June%2024%20Haupt_0.pdf) on weather models offers a historical perspective for using ML in weather analysis.

 ## Pre-building tasks